Chris35Wills/Chris35Wills.github.io/courses/PythonPackages_numpy/numpy_indexing.md

 rand2=numpy.random.random((5,3))
 ```

 Indexing in multiple dimensions is the same as for 1-dimension, except that your slice statements are specified per dimension.
-Accessing the dimensions of an array can be visualuised as:
+Accessing the dimensions of an array can be visualised as:

 		1-dimension:  array[1st_dimsnsion]
 		2-dimensions: array[1st_dimsnsion,2nd_dimension]